Elementary School Chess

 Easy to learn, hard to master.
 Now's a great time to learn!
 Have a friend show you!
-Or read (and then print out) the rules here.
+Or watch a video!
+And then print out the rules if you like.
 Only three things you need to know to play: 1.The starting position.
 2.How the six different pieces move.
 3.How the game ends.
 (Get the King!)

 I've never played in a tournament.
 I'm nervous!
 What do I do?

 Have fun and enjoy the competition!
-You might have your parents read Considerations Before Competing, an article by a Whatcom County mom published in Neighborhood-Kids.com.
-Then you'll know a bit more about what to expect.
+You might have your parents read Your First Time at a Scholastic Chess Tournament.
+Then you'll both know a bit more about what to expect.

 I'm not a good chessplayer.
 Should I play?

 Sure!
 Come jam with the rest of us patzers.
 We're all learning, and you don't have to be a Grandmaster to have fun at chess.
 Besides, ratings together with the Swiss pairings system will match you with opponents of equal ability.
 And just think of how much better you'll be after a day or evening of tournament chess.